Legend-of-Dragoon-Modding/.github/profile/README.md

 -->

 ## Looking to help?
 If you're interested in contributing to one or more of our projects, let us know in the #modding channel of the community [Discord Server](https://discord.gg/rQWXgK5) and we'll help you get started.
+Note that our additional project boards on Trello are being migrated to Github in May 2024.

 If you want to help financially instead, consider a Ko-fi donation!